NimbRo/nimbro-op-ros/README.md

 Authors & License
 -----------------
-The patches and CAD robot parts were developed at the [Autonomous Intelligent Systems Group](http://ais.uni-bonn.de), [Rheinische Friedrich-Wilhelms-Universität Bonn](http://www.uni-bonn.de).
+The software was developed at the [Autonomous Intelligent Systems Group](http://ais.uni-bonn.de), [Rheinische Friedrich-Wilhelms-Universität Bonn](http://www.uni-bonn.de).
 The software contents of this repository are released under the BSD-3 license (see the LICENSE file for details).